acarrillo3/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

-ReactJs is a library thta allow us to use and reuse code such as function components.
-This is great for any app with state that chenges a lot
+ReactJs is a library that allow us to use and reuse code such as function components.
+This is great for any app with state that changes a lot

 - [ ] What does it mean to _think_ in react?

-Its means to break down the steps to build the apps / product.
+It means to break down the steps to build the apps / product.

 - [ ] Describe state.